cloudio-project/cloudio-endpoint-java/documentation/intro-elements.rst

 * receive updates of subscribed input values without polling.
 * set values of output signals, which are typically set points for actuators.
 * access past values for any input or output signals.

+It needs a SSL certificate to communicate with CloudiO (AMQP protocol).

 An application can: